Daunte Wright called his mother right before he was shot. This is what he said - Local News 8

 Bodycam footage shows that after Wright stepped out of the car and then got back in, an officer said she was going to use a Taser on him.

-But instead of shooting a Taser, Officer Kim Potter fired a handgun, screaming “Oh sh*t!
-I shot him,” as Wright was mortally wounded.
+But instead of shooting a Taser, Officer Kim Potter fired a handgun, screaming “Holy sh*t!
+I shot him!” as Wright was mortally wounded.

 Both the officer and the police chief have resigned.
 A toddler is now fatherless.
 And the Minneapolis area, already grappling with the death of George Floyd, now mourns another death of a man during a police encounter.